Time Dilation

 The Main Idea

-Time dilation is best understood to be entirely based on reference frames.
 All effects or observed effects of time dilation are dependent on the observer's particular frame of reference.
-For example (as the concept of time dilation relates to special relativity), a pilot travelling in a rocket will observe no change in his own situation, despite the fact that, to an outside observer who is "not moving," the pilot and his instruments will be subject to a great deal of time dilation due to the high velocity disparity between the rocket and the observer.
+For example (as the concept of time dilation relates to special relativity), a pilot traveling in a rocket close to the speed of light will observe no change in his own situation, even though, to an outside observer who is "not moving," the pilot and his instruments will be subject to a great deal of time dilation due to the high-velocity disparity between the rocket and the observer.
+To an observer, the time the pilot was in flight was much longer than what the pilot observed in his frame of reference.
+This is due to the relativistic effects that occur when an object is moving close to the speed of light.

 A Mathematical Model